ageurtse/esphome-clock/README.md

 the code works with esphome dev branche > 11.0

 24-11-2024, the code run's fine with the Esphome 11.0 and higher, so no more nede for dev version.
+I also added a bit of code so i can display who is home and who's away.